 However, the political agenda is currently dominated by the banking crisis which plunged Cyprus in deep turmoil and made necessary an EU and IMF financial bail out, accompanied by a severe reform plan.

-Germany also offers a wide range of options for Belgian tourists: beaches on the North Sea and the Baltic Sea, mountains such as those in Bavaria, the Black Forest, and culture in cities such as Berlin, Hamburg, Cologne and Munich.
-A network of high-speed trains (ICEs) connects the tourist centres.
+Germany also provides Belgians with a varied tourist destination: beaches on the North Sea and the Baltic, mountains in Bavaria and the Black Forest, cultural highlights such as Berlin, Hamburg, Cologne and Munich.
+In addition, a high-speed train (ICE) network connects the main tourist cities.

-All this explains the extensive Belgian diplomatic network in France: in addition to the Embassy there are three Consulate Generals and twelve Honorary Consulates, as well as numerous representatives of the federated entities.
-Moreover, the geographical proximity of both capital cities ensures broad and regular bilateral contacts at a high governmental level.
-Our southern neighbour also demonstrates increasing understanding of the Belgian federal state structure.
-This country continues to be one of Belgium’s privileged negotiating partners, not only in the EU but also through the French position in the UN (Security Council), NATO, the G8 and the G20.
+All these elements explain Belgium's extensive diplomatic network in France; in addition to the embassy, the country has two consulates-general and twelve honorary consulates, as well as numerous representations of federated entities.
+The geographical proximity of the capital cities of both countries also ensures regular and important bilateral contacts at the highest levels of government.
+Our southern neighbour has therefore developed a good understanding of the Belgian federal structure.
+France remains a preferential partner for Belgium, not only within the European Union, but also through France's position at the UN (Security Council), NATO, the G8 and the G20.

 Belgium maintains close bilateral relations with Greece, based on numerous similarities: closeness of their independence, similar-sized populations, geographical location at the crossing of different cultures, etc.